abrookins/ling/README.txt

-ling is a web service that will sort and rank words/sentences from JSON input text based on the frequency of their usage in American English.
+ling is a web service that will sort and rank words/sentences from JSON input based on American English word frequency data.

 INSTALLING